 We all want our kids to thrive and to know that the foods and nutrients we are feeding them are really sustaining them.

-So, we need much improvement and I will say it now as I do to all my patients (parents) this starts at home, with example!
+So, we need much improvement and I will say it now as I do to all my patients (parents), this starts at home, with example!

-We must keep in mind some things about children and metabolism (the way they process their nutrients) to understand their different needs.
+We must keep in mind some things about children and their metabolism (the way they process their nutrients) to understand their different needs.

 For example, fats; A child burns more than an adult pound for pound and needs more, correct fats for neurological development, energy and to absorb vitamins from the gut.